DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/manage.md

 ## Editing basic information of a native application

-1. Click on the name of the native application, and then click on the __ⵈ__ in the upper-right corner of the page, and select __Edit Basic Info__.
+1. Click the name of the native application, and then click the __ⵈ__ in the upper-right corner of the page, and select __Edit Basic Info__.

 2. Set an alias or provide additional description as needed.